Author and Page information

 For more information on this question, visit some of the following links

-- The WWF also have a section on this issue.
+- The WWF also have sections on species and on biodiversity.

-- Biodiversity: A Matter of Extinction is a briefing from Panos that highlights the current problems that have led to an increasingly alarming rate extinctions, this century alone.
+- Biodiversity: A Matter of Extinction is a briefing from Panos that highlights the problems that have led to an increasingly alarming rate extinctions, this century alone.
+Although from 1995, it shows how far back the problem was known (and one can infer that we haven’t therefore done much about the problem since).

 - Biodiversity and its Value from the Department of the Environment and Heritage, Australia, provides many good insights.